16 Best Easy To Digest Foods To Relieve An Upset Stomach

 Image: Shutterstock

 Ginger root is commonly used in foods, but it also has many health benefits.
-For thousands of years, ginger has been used as a herbal medicine to treat cold, cough, inflammation, nausea, and improper digestion.
+For thousands of years, ginger has been used as a herbal medicine to treat cold, cough, inflammation, and nausea.
+It is also used as a home remedy for digestive problems like improper digestion.
 It is believed that ginger has a positive effect on enzymes that help break down fats and proteins (7).
 A group of scientists from Taiwan confirmed that ginger speeds up gastric emptying and boosts antral contractions (8).
 You can have a small piece of ginger with a little salt and chew it in the morning or add ginger to your fruit juice or cooked food.

 7. Cumin